 Roles on a board of directors

 Being a member of the board of directors does not necessarily require specific skills.
 Being a director means doing the best you can as an ordinary person.
 There are positions on boards that will require some skills, but this can be supported by staff members or supporting organizations like Co-operatives First, universities, or provincial co-op associations.
 Government regulation and common practice usually includes the following positions:

 Many co-operatives create additional board positions or committees that reflect the needs of the members or the sector.
 For example, in a housing co-operative there may be a maintenance committee with a director of maintenance.

 Some co-operatives make it a priority to find directors that have the experience and qualifications to fulfill the duties of board members.
 This can be achieved by actively screening new board members that would be able to manage a complex organization.
 In most cases, people who get involved in board leadership do so because of their skill sets and desire to dedicate time and energy to managing the co-op.
 An understanding of policy and financial reporting is important, but those skills can be acquired over time.

 Responsibilities of the board

 The board of directors is central to the operation of a co-operative business.
 Directors discuss matters affecting the co-op, make decisions that shape and guide the co-op, and prepare information and recommendations to members to discuss and decide on.
 Much of what a board does is responsive, reacting to events, ideas, and opportunities facing the co-operative.
-It is important for directors to be forward-thinking as well, seeking out ways to improve their practices and enhance the co-operative’s well-being.
-The following list provides an overview of the important responsibilities of the board of directors:
+It’s important for directors to think about the future, and look for ways to improve their practices and the co-op’s well-being.
+This list gives an overview of the important responsibilities of the board of directors: